backdrop-contrib/ip_geoloc/README.txt

 The style sheets that come with IPGV&M have been tested to work well in most themes with the icons from fsymbols, Font Awesome and flaticon.

-fsymbols can be copied and pasted from http://fsymbols.com as needed on the IPGV&M Views map configuration panel.
+fsymbols can be copied and pasted from http://text-symbols.com/ as needed on the IPGV&M Views map configuration panel.
 No need to refer to any library.
+Not all of the fsymbols will agree with your database.
+The ones that don't work usually show up as little squares when pasted.

 To install Font Awesome visit http://fortawesome.github.io/Font-Awesome and press the "Download" button.
 Unzip the downloaded file into the Drupal